Skip to main content

 2. News

-Heavy rain forecast for some areas.
-Travel delays, difficult driving conditions, and flooding possible.
-It might be useful to take note of the Flooding Incident Line number - 0300 2000 100.
+There is a heavy rain weather warning in some areas today.
+Travel delays, difficult driving conditions, flooding, and power cuts possible.
+The Flooding Incident Line number is 0300 2000 100.

 Weather warning